 Across all Title I schools in NC, the percentage of a school's faculty that is inexperienced is, on average, 12.9%.
 For Title I schools in North Carolina, the disparity (12.0 percentage points) between the percentage of inexperienced teachers in the highest (19.0%) and lowest quartiles (7.0%) of minority student populations is more pronounced than what was observed for all NC schools (9.9 percentage points).
-The percentage of economically disadvantaged students in Title I schools seems to have a weaker relationship with the rate of inexperienced teachers in the school.
-There is only a 5.5 percentage point difference in the rate of inexperienced teachers in the highest (16.3%) and lowest (10.8%) quartile schools.
+The percentage of economically disadvantaged students in Title I schools seems to have a weaker relationship with the rate of inexperienced teachers in the highest (16.3%) and lowest (10.8%) quartile schools.
 In Table 3, we display the average difference in rates of inexperienced teachers for each quartile of minority student and EDS populations relative to the state average for Title I schools.